akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Since when can a daughter hold thegn’s land without a husband,” he scoffed.
 Every loose tongue shares how she has refused every man her father has ever brought.
 She is insolent, foolish, or both.
 But the land is good.
 The wool from the southern fields alone is worth—”

 Sir Guy stopped as his horse bolted past them at a gallop, heading for the river crossing.
-His normally low smooth voice voice turned into yell with un-knightly words that would make a pig blush.
+His normally smooth voice voice turned into yell with such un-knightly words as would make a pig blush.
 He took off, scattering the geese, running after his mount, as though chased by a swarm of bees.

 Far behind him, the nurse doubled over in a fit of laughter, slapping her leg at the comedy of the scene.

-By the time Beatrice reached the woman, however, there was barely a smile on her face, only a twinkle in her eye told of her good mood.
+By the time Beatrice reached her, however, there was barely a smile on her face, only a twinkle in her eye told of her good mood.

 "It seems that someone let Sir Guy's horse loose, fancy that.
 Fresh eggs, is it?"